-As always I welcome your feedback and comments at anytime.
+As always I welcome your feedback and comments at any time and look forward to seeing you at a future ALUCA event.
 Please feel free to contact me on firstname.lastname@example.org

 ALUCA Board Chair